vrravalos/awesome-old-software/README.md

 - **NetSpeedMonitor 2.5.4.0 64bits for Windows 8 and 10** by [Florian Gilles](http://www.floriangilles.com/)
 Developer's Description: "With NetSpeedMonitor you can monitor the current speed (up- and downstream) of your Network Interfaces and the amount of data transferred.
 In addition to the Connection Table with all TCP/UDP endpoints and the Toolbar Tooltip with a quick and short traffic overview, you can also see detailed daily and monthly Traffic Statistics."
 **Reason to be here:** official [download page](http://www.floriangilles.com/) is dead.
-For Windows 10 users: make sure to enable "compatibility mode" (right click on ".msi" file, select "Properties > Compatibility > Check 'Run this program in compatibility mode for': Previous version of Windows").
+💡 Hint for Windows 10 users: make sure to enable "compatibility mode" (right click on ".msi" file, select "Properties > Compatibility > Check 'Run this program in compatibility mode for': Previous version of Windows").
 **Download:** [here](https://github.com/vrravalos/awesome-old-software/blob/main/download/netspeedmonitor_2_5_4_0_x64_setup.msi)

 ---